z-nexx/api-documentation/pusher-api/user-guides/create-subscriptions.md

     * You can use the destination URL that you have set up on your server.
     * If you run a local server, you can make it publicly available using [ngrok](https://ngrok.com/).
     * If you don't run a local server, you can use [Webhook.site](https://webhook.site) that provides an online view of all requests. <!-- how to treat 3rd party resources at Zettle? -->

-> **Disclaimer:** The Ngrok and Webhook.site are third-party resources that Zettle has no liability for the availability and intellectual property claims.

 2. Follow [Step 3: Create a subscription](#step-3-create-a-subscription) to test the events and check the payloads.